enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 ### Parent folder added

-- Create a folder where you want to add your project and open it in vs code.
+- Create a folder for your project in the desired location and open it in VS Code.

-- Create two folder with the name of frontend and backend.
+- Within this folder, create two subfolders named "frontend" and "backend".

 ### Creating a react project

-- Open terminal and cd to frontend folder.
+- Open the terminal and navigate to the "frontend" folder.

-- Type following in the terminal and hit enter
+- Run the following command in the terminal:

 ```javascript
 npm create vite@latest .
 ```

-- It will start creating a react project in the inside the frontend folder.
-The dot indicate that the installation will be in the same folder.
+- This command initializes a new React project inside the "frontend" folder.
+The dot indicates that the installation will be in the current directory.

-- They will ask some question, select React as a framework and select Javascript as a variant.
+- Follow the prompts to select React as the framework and JavaScript as the variant.

-- Type following in the terminal and hit enter
+- After the initialization is complete, install dependencies by running the following command:

 ```javascript
 npm i
 ```

-- Then after installation complete type following in the terminal and hit enter
+- Once the installation is finished, start the development server by entering the following command in the terminal:

 ```javascript
 npm run dev
 ```

-- Open the link in the browser.
+- Open the provided link in your browser to view the React application.

 ### Creating a node project

 - We will install the node in the root folder not inside the backend folder.
 It will help us in deployment.
 We can run both frontend and backend from the root easily.

-- So in the terminal type following and hit enter
+- Navigate to the root folder by entering the following command in the terminal:

 ```javascript
 cd ..
 ```

-- It will take us to the root folder from the frontend folder.
-Then type following and hit enter
+- This command takes us from the frontend folder to the root folder.

+- Initialize a new Node.js project by running the following command:

 ```javascript
 npm init -y
 ```

-- Open the package.json folder and change the value of main property from index.js to server.js.
-Then inside the backend folder create a file name server.js
+- Open the package.json file and modify the value of the main property from index.js to server.js.

+- Inside the backend folder, create a file named server.js.

 ### Installing necessary packages for the server

-- Open the terminal and check that you are in the root of your project.
-Then type following and hit enter.
+- Install the required packages by entering the following command:

 ```javascript
 npm i express dotenv cookie-parser bcrypt mongoose socket.io jsonwebtoken nodemon
 ```

-- Express will be used to create server.
+- express: Used for creating the server.

-- dotenv will be used for reading the .env file data.
+- dotenv: Utilized for reading data from the .env file.

-- cookie-parser will be used for reading the information from cookie.
+- cookie-parser: Used for parsing information from cookies.

-- bcrypt will be used for password hashing
+- bcrypt: Employed for password hashing.

-- mongoose will be used for database connection and model creation.
+- mongoose: Used for database connection and model creation.

-- socket.io will be used for chat app
+- socket.io: Utilized for the chat app.

-- jsonwebtoken will be used for generating token.
+- jsonwebtoken: Used for generating tokens.

-- nodemon will start server whenever there is any change in the server.js file.
+- nodemon: Automatically restarts the server whenever there are changes in the server.js file.

-- Go to the package.json file and change following
+- Update the package.json file as follows:

 ```javascript
 "scripts": {